jerrinss5/mcp-python-weather/README.md

-# Python - MCP Random Weather
+# Python Simple MCP Tutorial

 This project demonstrates a simple "random weather" server using the `mcp` library.
 It exposes a tool that returns a random weather condition for a given location.